zgfh/pxdocs/content/reference/CLI/authorization.md

 ### Current context

-Now that you've created your contexts, you can easily switch between them with the commands below.
+Now that you've created your contexts, you can easily switch between them with the commands below. `pxctl` will automatically read your currently set context and use the associated token for all commands.

+Alternatively, you can use the global `--context` flag to run a single command with a given context.

 __Setting current context:__